LeeHounshell/BatBot/README.md

  The Jetson Nano is programmed with Python and also uses the BlueDot Bluetooth library.
 Additionally it uses PySerial, ImageAI and numerous dependency libraries.
 The Jetson Nano runs AI visual pattern recognition and behavior control software.
 It uses 'ImageAI' to process image content.
 Included are four pre-trained models from the 'ImageAI' project.
 See https://github.com/OlafenwaMoses/ImageAI and https://stackabuse.com/object-detection-with-imageai-in-python/  The layered design of this robot's functions lets you easily change the learning approach being used/tested.

  The Elegoo Arduino Robot Car is programmed in 'C' and uses Serial over USB communication.
 It acts like a 'slave' for the Jetson Nano, carrying out mostly low-level tasks and reporting back.
 The Arduino and Nano communicate via the Serial cable connecting them.

-Note that when any object gets closer than 10cm to the distance sensor, the robot automatically stops, to try and prevent damage.
+ Note that when any object gets closer than 10cm to the distance sensor, the robot automatically stops and changes to 'default' mode.
+The idea is to try and prevent damage.

 ## The BatBot